szTheory/shellwords-crystal/README.md

 After checking out the repo, install the shard dependencies.
 Then, run `crystal spec` to run the specs.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-TODO: add instructions for publishing a new shard version

 ## Contributing